National Islamic Front: Governance

-Decreasing Influence
+Decreasing influence

 Starting around 1999, Hassan al-Turabi's political clout waned.
 Between late 1999 and early 2000 the NIF went through a power struggle following an attempt by al-Turabi to take away Bashir's ability to name regional governors.
 In December 1999, Bashir stripped al-Turabi of his posts, dissolved parliament, suspended the constitution and declared a state of national emergency.
 Al-Turabi created a splinter Popular Congress Party in summer of 2000.

 After the September 11, 2001 attacks, the regime made attempts to downplay, at least on the public international stage, any international Islamist aspects of the organization.
 Further, al-Turabi was imprisoned (temporarily) in 2004 and the regime allowed the Christian John Garang to be Vice President in a peace deal.
 By 2006, there had been “a hundred-and-eighty-degree turn” in al-Turabi’s stated views, with declarations of support for gender equality, democracy and human rights.

 By 2012, South Sudan had gained independence, but abuses in Darfur had gained note, and the government was reportedly "still dominated" by high-ranking members of the NIF.

+Islamist connections to the Sudanese Armed Forces

+Although Bashir was deposed in the 2019 Sudanese Revolution, the NIF's structural legacy persisted.
+Many of its cadres and allied networks were never fully dismantled, and they re-emerged following the outbreak of war in 2023 as key supporters of the Sudanese Armed Forces (SAF).
+During the conflict, the SAF has increasingly relied on Islamist-aligned groups and militias connected to the Bashir era, including the al-Baraa Bin Malik Brigade.
+Individuals with ties to the former NIF regime were actively fighting alongside the army, and subsequent coverage has documented an organized "Islamist comeback" through their backing of the SAF.
+Analysts characterize this development as the revival of the NIF's broader political-military network, rather than a restoration of the old party itself.